LLNL/llnl.github.io/about/faq.md

 4. Change your repo's status via Settings > Manage Access > Who has access > Manage > Danger Zone > Archive this repository (`settings#danger-zone`).
 Contact [open-source@llnl.gov](mailto:open-source@llnl.gov) if for some reason GitHub won't let you complete this step.
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='What should I do if my repo is no longer actively developed/maintained?' content=accordionContent %}
+  {% include components/accordion.html title='What should I do if my repo is no longer actively developed/maintained?'  slug='remove' content=accordionContent %}

 {% capture accordionContent %}
 The process to transfer organizational ownership is straightforward, but generally discouraged.
 This should really only be done for projects that are starting to build a "bigger than LLNL" community, and the decision should not be made lightly.